 - Zen 3 will have even better Power Efficiency

 - Increase in Core counts unlikely but still a possibility (The top-end Ryzen 9 would still have 16 cores).

 - Slightly higher overclocking headroom

-- Gaming Performance could match Comet Lake
+- Gaming Performance could match or surpass Comet Lake

 The Last Generation on AM4?